KyleSaunders01/323-Overview-34229175/README.md

 In Project 3 I host a ASP.NET MVC App on Azure using a provided SQL Server database that is also hosted on Azure.
 In this project I use a pre-provided MVC app that I had to modify to include repository patterns and remove all data operations in the controller and ensure that they are happening in the repositories.
 I also implented interfaces for all repositories.

+Project 4 Brief:

+In Project 4 I'm using Robotic Process Automation to do User Acceptance Testing for a program using UIPath.
+My Solution in UiPath tests all CRUD operations in the Application.
+If the field was succesfully created it has a TRUE value in the given excel spreadsheet If you want to run and test the program yourself make sure you have UIPath Studio Installed and then just run the solution You can run any specific sequence you want to test or you can run the entire main sequence to test everything

 References:

 Das, T. (2022) Here’s a Git branching strategy for Better Team Collaboration, Medium.
 Available at: https://betterprogramming.pub/git-branching-strategy-for-better-team-collaboration-aacb5f235d05 (Accessed: 10 August 2023).